Professor Henderson's Department of Historical Records

 Beginning wih a few documents and photographs in 1919, State Records of South Australia now holds over 13 million official records.

-There have been many changes to our work in the last 100 years and the next 100 years will include many new challenges as we enter the digital age.
+There have been many changes to our work in the last 100 years and the future will include many new challenges in the digital age.